call for submissions closed

 Sybilla Patrizia

-Sybilla Patrizia is an Emmy Award-winning filmmaker and photographer based in Tokyo.
+Sybilla Patrizia is an Emmy Award-winning filmmaker and photographer from Austria, based in Tokyo.
 In her work, she merges her passion for social impact and human stories with her background in fashion to create thought-provoking stories that cross the border between documentary, art and design.

+Sybilla is currently developing two feature documentaries “PLASTIC LOVE!“ which deals with Japan’s toxic love for plastic, and “The Shape of Blue,” about two indigo dyers uncovering the profound meaning of color.
 As a multilingual creative who has lived in 7 countries across 3 continents, Sybilla has worked with international media and brands including BBC, VICE, Financial Times, adidas, AnOther Magazine, NHK, Amazon Prime, and NETFLIX.

 DEADLINE